maplibre/maplibre.github.io/content/news/2023-08-26-maplibre-newsletter-august-2023/index.md

 ## Governing Board Elections

-We want to thank each and every of our (49 new) Voting Member for their vote and are looking forward to a next great year with our vibrant community.
+We want to thank each and every of our (49 new) [Voting Members](https://github.com/maplibre/maplibre/blob/main/VOTING_MEMBERS.md) for their vote and are looking forward to a next great year with our vibrant community.
 The result of the election will be published separately next week.

 ## MapLibre Native